TZstatsADS/fall2022-project3-group1/doc/README.md

 The doc directory contains the report or presentation files.
 It can have subfolders.
  - main.ipynb contains code for training model 1
- - Kartik_Project_3.ipynb contains code for training model 1
+ - Final_Model1_(Kartik).ipynb contains code for the model 1 that gave best test accuracy.
- - Kartik_Model1_Trials contains code for different models trained on noisy labels.
+ - Kartik_Model1_Trials.ipynb contains code for different models trained on noisy labels.
 (Model 1)
  - training_densenet.ipynb contains code for cleaning labels using densenet
  - training_resnet50.ipynb contains code for cleaning labels using resnet
  - project3_desc.md is the project description markdown file